digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

+## Definition
+# File format

+A **file format** refers to the way that information is encoded for storage in a computer file.
+You can think of a file format as a map key or primer that tells your computer how to read a bitstream.

+_Note: We will dive deeper into file formats in later classes!_

+---

+## Definition
-# Definition: Semantic Information
+# Semantic Information

-__Semantic Information__ is a type of representation information that clarifies the meaning or appropriate interpretation of the Content Data Object.
+**Semantic Information** is a type of representation information that clarifies the intellectual meaning of the Content Data Object.

+---

+# Weather Data Set

+* Look at: <a href="https://www.ncei.noaa.gov/pub/data/cdo/samples/PRECIP_HLY_sample_ascii.dat" target="_blank">Sample weather data set</a>
+* Content Data Object: Always a bitstream (010101010...)
+* Representation Information:
+  * Structure Information: PRECIP_HLY_sample_ascii.**dat**
+  * Semantic Information: Column headers (Latitude, Longitude, Station Name, etc.)

 <!--presenter notes